CleanFlicks: Robert Huntsman

 Robert Huntsman (born March 9, 1955, Idaho Falls, Idaho) is an American copyright attorney, engineer, and inventor.
 He first entered the national spotlight for his association with CleanFlicks during their legal battle with the Directors Guild of America.
 Huntsman continues practicing law as principal of a small firm located in Boise, Idaho.
 He operates a litigation practice that includes a Federal Court litigation practice, an Idaho State Court litigation practice, and a Public Interest litigation practice.
 Huntsman is also a registered patent attorney, licensed to prepare and prosecute patent applications before the U.S. Patent and Trademark Office.
 A former Hewlett-Packard software engineer, his website claims Huntsman to be one of few patent attorneys with significant software development experience.

 Huntsman had registered the domain "qq.com" as early as 1995, which was sold to Asian internet giant Tencent whose primary product is the online messaging service known simply as "QQ".

 Relaunch

 In March 2007, CleanFlicks announced by email to former customers that they were relaunching their rental services based on a new business model.
 Earlier in 2007, CleanFlicks had explored by email to, and online polling of, former customers the possibility of relaunching based on an unedited movie-rental business model.
 As a result, rather than renting content-edited DVDs, CleanFlicks now offers DVD releases of unedited modern and classic movies.

 CleanFlicks' inventory now contains "ONLY Movies You Can Trust".
 Movies rented from the company "will contain no nudity, no graphic violence, and no sexual content."

 Former customers' accounts have been retained in the CleanFlicks database, allowing those customers as well as the general public to resume their patronage of CleanFlicks using a "movies-out-at-a-time" tiered structure as before.

-ClearPlay

-Alternatively, a system called ClearPlay uses a customized DVD player with software running concurrently with the DVD playback to perform edits (actually skips) in real-time during the playback, instead of playing back pre-edited movies.